 - A racing or pounding heart.

-- Faster or shallower breathing, or a sense of tightness in the chest.
+- Faster or shallower breathing, or a tight feeling in the chest.

 - Muscle tension, headaches, or jaw clenching.